SAKryukov/web-presentation/article/article.md

     touchStart = undefined;
 }, false);
 ```
-This behavior also depends on the `presentation.rtl` option explained below.
+This behavior also depends on the `presentation.rtl` property explained below.

 ### RTL Support

 Written writing cultures based on the [right-to-left](https://en.wikipedia.org/wiki/Right-to-left) system also slightly modify the views of people.
 This cultural element can affect the way some people look at the [arrow of time](https://en.wikipedia.org/wiki/Arrow_of_time): while in Western cultures people imagine time as something floating from left to right, other people may think otherwise.
 In this case, it can be more natural to view the flow of the presentation as something moving from right to left.
-For such people, the `rtl` option is provided.
+For such people, the `rtl` property is provided.
 It only changes the use of left/right arrows and left/right swipe with a touchscreen: the direction changed to is opposite.
 It has nothing to do with [CSS direction](https://developer.mozilla.org/en-US/docs/Web/CSS/direction) but is based on similar considerations.

 Effectively, it only affects how people treat arrow keys "&larr;" and "&rarr;" and the direction of the touchscreen swipe.
 In Western cultures it is implied that "&larr;" means "previous" and "&rarr;" means "next", a person performing these operations imagines a current frame as a window, showing a strip of frames, representing the timeline.
 For touch screen swipe, a person "moves" not a window, but a strip of frames itself, so "&larr;" means "next" and "&rarr;" means "previous".
 In RTL cultures, all four operations come in opposite directions.
 At the same time, the meaning of up and down directions doesn't depend on the culture.